 For cancers affecting the breasts, cervix, mouth, prostate, rectum, and skin, early cancer detection is especially important, as the disease can quickly spread.
 In fact, five-year survival rates for breast and prostate cancer patients with early-stage cancer is 98 percent and 100 percent, respectively.

 In addition, for nearly all types of the disease, the five-year survival rate is significantly reduced when the disease is detected at an advanced stage.

 Cancer screenings allow doctors to search for cancerous cells or tissues when there are no physical symptoms of the disease.
 Some common examples of cancer screenings include mammograms, pap smears, and colonoscopies, which detect early forms of breast, cervical, and colon cancer, respectively.

 Another popular method to detect early-stage cancer is by undergoing a full body MRI scan for cancer.
 Nuclear magnetic resonance imaging, or MRI, allows doctors to detect signs of cancer within the body and can highlight areas where cancer has spread.

 MRIS are non-invasive and help doctors plan effective courses of cancer treatment, such as surgery or radiation.
+In fact, private MRI scans can be booked without a doctor’s recommendation nowadays, if available in your area.
 While MRIs are painless and do not require any special preparation, make sure to let your doctor and technologist know whether you have any metal in your body prior to the test.